Select travel dates to see prices

 • Learning to dive and experiencing the magic of the underwater world

-• Gaining hands-on experience of marine research techniques and analysis
+• Gaining hands-on experience in marine research techniques and analysis

 Some of the activities you will get involved in may include:

 Whale Shark (throughout the year) The whale shark component of the Project involves joining ocean safaris to snorkel with Whale Sharks in the open ocean.
-It involves taking underwater photographs for identifying the Whale Sharks as well as recording other ecological information.
+It involves taking underwater photographs to identify the Whale Sharks as well as recording other ecological information.
 As a summary, you will collect the following information on the Whale Sharks:

-• Size, sex, scars/distinctive features, behaviour of the whale shark
+• Size, sex, scars/distinctive features, behavior of the whale shark

 • You will take an ID photograph and identify each whale shark & record re-sightings

-Dolphin (throughout the year) Another species monitored on ocean safaris are dolphins.
-You will be collecting data which enables dolphin numbers and behaviours to be recorded and uploaded onto databases to share with our Marine Partners.
-Of particular interest in this study is dolphin behaviour in relation to tourism
+Dolphin (throughout the year) Another species monitored on ocean safaris is dolphins.
+You will be collecting data that enables dolphin numbers and behaviors to be recorded and uploaded onto databases to share with our Marine Partners.
+Of particular interest in this study is dolphin behavior in relation to tourism

 Coral Reef and Fish (throughout the year) The coral reef monitoring involves joining scuba diving and carrying out underwater data collection on indicator species of coral fish and the condition and cover of coral and echinoderms on the reefs.
 As a summary, on these research dives you may carry out the following activities: